MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Includes/to-see-info-about-email-message.md

 # Metadata Sample
 # required metadata

-title: To see Insights information about a specific email message
+title: To see Insights information about sent emails
-description: How to see Insights information about a specific email message
+description: How to see Insights information about sent emails
 author: paul9955
 ms.author: v-midehm
-ms.date: 04/11/2019
+ms.date: 05/022019
 ms.topic: article
 localization_priority: normal
 ms.prod: mya
 ---

-**To see information about a specific email message**
+**To see information about a sent emails**

-1. In your **Sent Items** folder in Outlook, select the email message.
-2. On the **Home** ribbon, select the **Insights** icon.
+1. On the **Home** ribbon, select the **Insights** icon.
 If the Insights panel isn't already open, it opens now.

    > [!Note]
    > If you see a "Welcome!" message, select **Get started**.

-3. On the **Insights** panel, locate the **Track email open rates** card:
+2. On the **Insights** panel, locate the **Track email open rates** card:

     ![Track email open rates](../../Images/mya/use/step-1-track-open-rates.png)